poulcheria/Data-Structures--Sorting-and-Searching-Algorithms/README.md

 Data Structures in C++: Sorting &amp; Searching Explore sorting &amp; searching algorithms in C++.
 Overview &amp;
-This repository contains C++ implementations and performance analysis of essential sorting and searching algorithms as part of my university project for the Computer Engineering and Informatics department (CEID) .
+This repository contains C++ implementations and performance analysis of essential sorting and searching algorithms as part of my university project for the Computer Engineering and Informatics Department (CEID) .
 The algorithms were tested on a dataset consisting of temperature and humidity measurements.

 ## Sorting Algorithms
 ### 1. Merge Sort and Quick Sort